 The city has begun to make progress by investing in active, public, and shared transport in recent years.

-The city has begun to make progress by investing in active, public, and shared transport in recent years.
-It is now important to continue that momentum and improve travel options for getting around.
-Attractive alternatives to single occupancy car journeys are needed to avoid traffic congestion in the future.
+It is now important to continue this momentum and improve travel options for getting around.
+Attractive alternatives to single-occupancy car journeys are needed to avoid traffic congestion in the future.

-Implement An Accessible City (Phases 2, 3 & 4) and continue Major Cycleways (MCRs) construction.
+- Implement an accessible city (Phases 2, 3 and 4) and continue major cycle routes construction.

-Ramp up work on travel demand management (TDM).
+- Ramp up work on travel demand management.